mwittig/pimatic-probe/README.md

 * 20150427, V0.0.6
     * Reduced error log output.
 If "debug" is not set on the plugin, only new error states will be logged
 * 20150427, V0.0.7
     * Fixed device config schema.
-Presence conditions should match properly as part of rules.
+Presence conditions should now match properly as part of rules.
+* 20150430, V0.0.8
+    * Added support for xAttributeOptions property as part of the device configuration
+    * Added `verifyPeerCert` property to HttpProbe device configuration to enable or disable certificate verification (disabled by default).
+This is to replace the temporary fix for the "UNABLE_TO_VERIFY_LEAF_SIGNATURE" issue added in v0.0.5
+    * Extended documentation of device configuration option